Liani MK is a journalist and artist based in Malaysia.

-Liani MK is a journalist based in Malaysia.
-Of mixed indigenous-diasporic heritage, her work focuses on the environment, human rights, culture, language and migration — with stories that centre women, migrant and indigenous experiences.
+Shaped by her mixed indigenous-diasporic heritage, Liani’s work focuses on the environment, human rights, culture, language and migration — with stories that centre women, migrant and indigenous experiences.
+She is often interested in covering community-led initiatives and society’s relationship with land and water — and the beings that guard them.

-Her passion for storytelling is also reflected through her creative pursuits in visual art, comics and film.
+Her passion for storytelling is also reflected through her many creative pursuits in visual art, comics and film.
 Across these media, she has assumed professional roles as a producer, screenwriter, script editor, translator, proofreader, designer, photographer, editor and researcher.

 Awards